elastic/profiler-package/README.md

 It is based on [elastic/endpoint-package](https://github.com/elastic/endpoint-package) and [elastic/apm-server/apmpackage](https://github.com/elastic/apm-server/tree/main/apmpackage).

+**Note: As this integration package is currently considered experimental, it is subject to change and may experience breaking changes.
+We make a best effort to test the integration package, but we make no guarantees at this time.**

 ## Requirements

 You need to have [elastic-package](https://github.com/elastic/elastic-package) installed.
 You can do this by: